RosemaryOjwang/Bellabeat-Data-Analysis/README.md

 # Bellabeat-Data-Analysis
-This case study explores how Bellabeat, a wellness technology company, can leverage its smart device usage trends to refine its marketing strategy and drive business growth.
+This case study explores how Bellabeat, a wellness technology company, can leverage smart device usage trends to refine its marketing strategy and drive business growth.